Usemtech/docker-nodejs-mocha/README.md

 ## Important note:

-All the credit goas to [DigitallySeamless](https://github.com/DigitallySeamless).
+All the credit goes to [DigitallySeamless](https://github.com/DigitallySeamless).
 You can think of this repos as `copy/past/replace` with small adjustments of the wonderful repos [docker-nodejs-bower-grunt](https://github.com/DigitallySeamless/docker-nodejs-bower-grunt).

 ## Docker with Node.js & Mocha